As an Amazon Influencer, I may earn a small commission from qualifying purchases from Amazon.com.

 What are the best potatoes for making latkes?

-Plain old russet potatoes are the best potatoes for making latkes.
-Not only are they starchy, but they’re relatively dry, as compared to a creamier kind of potato like a Yukon gold.
+Plain old Russet potatoes are the best potatoes for making latkes.
+Not only are they starchy, they’re also relatively dry, as compared to a creamier kind of potato like a Yukon gold.

 We need crispy latkes here, my people!
 Russets are the right answer.